 A factory was established

-in Philadelphia and Richard quit his job at the shipyard to
+in Philadelphia and Richard quit his job at the shipyard

-the 1946 American Toy Fair in New York City.
+hit of the 1946 American Toy Fair in New York City.

 During the 1950's business boomed, but Richard James'

 life took a course that led to his going to South America

 with the responsibility of six children and now a floundering

 business, Betty James began a rebirth of the Slinky

 dream by relocating the factory to her hometown of Hollidaysburg,

 a small town adjacent to Altoona.
-By 1960, Betty had a unique
+By 1960, Betty had

-of a "jingle" that is still
+by the production of a "jingle" that is still

-sales continued to increase through the years and a number
+sales continued to increase through the years and a

-89.8 percent of the people in America
+revealed that 89.8 percent of the people in America

 knew what a Slinky was or were familiar with the jingle.

 in 1998 by Poof Products, a leading American toy company,